Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Store/InitializePurchase.md

 `itemID` | Yes | The definition index for the item you want to purchase `quantity` | Yes | Number of copies to purchase.
 Maximum value of `20` `cost` | Yes | The current total price for `quantity` items (before taxes).
 If the item is on sale, the sale price is used instead of the base price
-`supplementalData` | No | An additional id needed for certain values of `itemID`.
-Souvenir Packages for example use this to specify which match the package is associated with by using the match id
+`supplementalData` | No | Additional data needed for certain values of `itemID`.
+Souvenir Packages for example use this to specify which match the package is associated with

 ## Response Result